camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/web-modeler/advanced-modeling/refactoring-suggestions.md

 You can experiment with generating suggestions by editing the name of the element.
 Try:

-- Adding or subtracting words -- for example, changing “Create issue” to “Create GitHub issue”
+- Adding or subtracting words -- for example, changing “Create issue” to “Create GitHub issue”.
-- Changing words to synonyms -- for example, “message” to “email”
+- Changing words to synonyms -- for example, “message” to “email”.